TomBric/stratux-radar-display/README.md

 Find below a photo of the current supported displays
 - the oled display is relatively small, but can be build into a 2 1/4" or larger instrument mounting hole
 - the epaper display is larger and has optimal readability in sunlight.
-As e-paper it has a slower update of approx. once per second
+As e-paper it has a slower update of approx. twice per second.
+For the radar display this update rate is appropriate

 ![Display photo](https://github.com/TomBric/stratux-radar-display/blob/main/no-code/images/StratuxRadar.jpg)